No. 6 Nebraska Cornhuskers (#24/#25)

 Huskers, Big Ten Earn Top 25 Mention in Polls

-Nebraska entered the NCAA Tournament at No. 24 in the Associated Press Poll on March 18, firming a poll position for the fifth straight week after falling out of the rankings the previous six weeks.
+Nebraska enters the NCAA Tournament at No. 24 in the Associated Press Poll on March 18, firming a poll position for the fifth straight week after falling out of the rankings the previous six weeks.
 Although NU was not ranked among the AP top 25 from Jan.
 7 to Feb.
 11, the Huskers received votes throughout that time frame.
 Nebraska’s March 18 ranking marks the 11th week the Huskers have been ranked in the AP Poll in 2012-13.

 In the Big Ten, Penn State and Purdue have been ranked in the top 25 in at least one poll every week this season.
 Purdue fell out of the AP Top 25 March 4, but hung on at No. 25 in the USA Today/Coaches Poll.
 The Boilermakers returned to the rankings March 11 after winning the Big Ten title March 10.